Meet David Byrd and listen to him share choice anecdotes from his life.

 At seventeen, he joined the Merchant Marines and traveled through Europe, the Mediterranean and Asia before being drafted into the U.S. Army as an artillerist.
 During this time—World War II—he filled sketchbooks with maritime-themed drawings, and portraits of his fellow sailors and officers.

-After the war he studied briefly, through the G. I. Bill, at the Dolphin School of Art in Philadelphia.
+After the war he studied briefly, through the G. I. Bill, at the Dauphin School of Art in Philadelphia.
 He continued his studies for two years at the Ozenfant School of Fine Arts on the Lower East Side in New York City.
 (Amédée Ozenfant was a Parisian painter, influenced by Paul Signac and Le Corbusier, and immigrated to the U.S. in 1938.)
 Though David did not become a disciple of Ozenfant, one can sense his formality in both composition and sophisticated color relationships.
 Ozenfant was the most influential mentor in his life.

 Throughout the 1950s, David lived in various parts of New York State working odd jobs, mostly low-status positions that allowed him time to paint.
 He was a deliveryman, janitor, liquor store clerk, movie house usher and, on Coney Island, bartender at a resort.
 Many of his genre-scene paintings came from this period of listlessness.

 In 1958, David took a job as an orderly in the psychiatric ward at the Veterans Administration Medical Hospital in Montrose, New York.
 For the next 30 years, he worked with doctors and nurses in care of patients whose damage resulted from World War II, the Korean War and the Vietnam War.
 This experience provided him with his defining body of paintings, which related to the patients and their individual behaviors, general routines and distinct personalities.
 He also painted scenes from his daily commute—views of bridges, waterways, mountains and the regional landmarks of filling stations, cafes and shopping centers.